CAMFED – www.camfed.org

 We have an extensive screening process for selecting non-profits to recommend with confidence.
 We use all available charity watchdog websites, interview representatives of potential organizations, and review our recommendations at least yearly.

-We recognize that you may wish to give to charities of your own choice to fulfill your Global Grandmothers commitment and that many charities are too small to be evaluated.
-However, we hope that you will review all charities to establish their transparency and effectiveness.
-The websites listed above offer good tools for that purpose.
-These websites also appear, with more information, on our Resources: Charity Watchdogs page.
+We recognize that you may wish to give to non-profits of your own choice.
+If so, we hope that you will review them to establish their transparency and effectiveness.
+The information on our Non-profit Selection Process Page offers good tools for that purpose.
+Additional information can be found on our Resources: Charity Watchdogs page.